stefanofa/awesome/TOPICS.md

 ## scheduling-tool

-*   [gitroomhq/postiz-app](https://github.com/gitroomhq/postiz-app) - 📨 Schedule social media posts, measure them, exchange with other members and get a lot of help from AI 🚀
+*   [gitroomhq/postiz-app](https://github.com/gitroomhq/postiz-app) - 📨 The ultimate social media scheduling tool, with a bunch of AI  🤖

 ## social-media-scheduling-tool

-*   [gitroomhq/postiz-app](https://github.com/gitroomhq/postiz-app) - 📨 Schedule social media posts, measure them, exchange with other members and get a lot of help from AI 🚀
+*   [gitroomhq/postiz-app](https://github.com/gitroomhq/postiz-app) - 📨 The ultimate social media scheduling tool, with a bunch of AI  🤖

 ## angular